pgavlin/dawn/docs/source/modules/os.rst

    the process environment.
 This mapping is captured at startup time.

+.. py:function:: look_path(file)

+   Search for an executable named file in the directories named by the PATH environment variable.
+If file contains a slash, it is tried directly and the PATH is not consulted.
+Otherwise, on success, the result is an absolute path.

+   :param file: the name of the executable to find

+   :returns: the absolute path to file if found or None if not found.

 .. py:function:: exec(command, cwd=None, env=None, try_=None)

    Run an executable.
 If the process fails, the calling module will